 Even though wheelchairs are common enough, people often stare at those who must use them and often feel that they have a lesser intellect when compared to able-bodied individuals.
 These kinds of issues make it very nerve-wracking for those paralyzed people who just want to get out and have fun.
 People new to the wheelchair scene feel inadequate and don’t want to ask others for help.
 Nevertheless, they want to be more than just friends with some people they feel attracted to.

-There are the lucky few who believe their chairs are the perfect icebreaker and don’t feel as self-conscious about being in a wheelchair as others.
+The lucky few believe their chairs are the perfect icebreaker and don’t feel as self-conscious about being in a wheelchair as others.
 Some people think they are more attractive to others when they have a wheelchair.
 They tend to be more outgoing and approachable than others who have two feet to stand on.

 Those people who always feel as though they must be the one who is the most cared for in a relationship are usually not those who would find themselves attracted to a person in a wheelchair.
-Others fear that they will be stared at too if they are associated with a person in a wheelchair.
+Others fear that they will be stared at if they are associated with a person in a wheelchair.
 They might not want to deal with the ‘extra hassle’ of dealing with a disabled person in their life.
-When a personal care attendant must attend every ‘romantic’ dinner between the two dating people, it can put a damper on flirting, conversation and sexuality between the members of the couple.
-Finding Someone with SimilaritiesThis makes many wheelchair-bound people want to stick with other people who are in a wheelchair, feeling that they will be more comfortable with ‘their own kind.’
+When a personal care attendant must attend every ‘romantic’ dinner between the two dating people, it can put a damper on flirting, conversation, and sexuality between the members of the couple.
+Finding Someone with SimilaritiesThis makes many people who use wheelchairs want to stick with other people in a wheelchair, feeling that they will be more comfortable with ‘their own kind.’
 They feel as though there is better understanding and camaraderie between couples when both are in a chair.
-The wheelchair-bound person is also trying to avoid those able-bodied people who feel they must always be taking care of someone.
+The person who uses a wheelchair is also trying to avoid those able-bodied people who feel they must always take care of someone.
 These are just as hard to live with as people who only want to be cared for.

-A doubly disabled couple often feels as though their partner is more sensitive to their issues and needs; they feel better about sharing their limitations with someone else who has similar limitations.
-Sometimes, though, it can be embarrassing in intimate moments when two personal care attendants must be present to position a sexual couple before sexual activity.
+A doubly disabled couple often feels as though their partner is more sensitive to their issues and needs; they feel better about sharing their limitations with someone else with similar limitations.
+Sometimes, it can be embarrassing in intimate moments when two personal care attendants must be present to position a sexual couple before sexual activity.

-It shouldn’t matter if one person or the other is disabled if they find within themselves the affection, commitment to one another, and shared values that are the essential things in a relationship.
+It shouldn’t matter if one person or the other is disabled if they find the affection, commitment to one another, and shared values that are the essential things in a relationship.

 Those who try to cover up and deny their disability inevitably fail at relationships over and over again.
-For example, trying to get by on crutches can make you taller, but if you fall for any reason, it can be even more embarrassing than being in a wheelchair.
+For example, trying to get by on crutches can make you taller, but it can be even more embarrassing than being in a wheelchair if you fall for any reason.